It all starts with raw materials

 Fourier Transform Infrared Spectroscopy (FTIR)

-Refractive index is an analytical technique in which light is passed through a thin layer of sample sandwiched between two agate prisms.
-The degree to which the light is bent or “refracted” is measured and then compared to the value for the reference material, in this case the essential oil.
-Each essential oil will refract light differently due to their unique chemical composition, so the difference will indicate not only the identity of the substance but, more importantly, if the oil is pure.
+Refractive index is an analytical technique in which light is passed through a thin layer of a sample sandwiched between two mineral (agate) prisms.
+The degree to which the light is bent or “refracted” is measured and then compared to the value for the reference essential oil.
+Each essential oil will refract light differently due to its unique chemical composition, so the difference will indicate not only the identity of the substance but, more importantly, its purity.
 An essential oil that has been diluted with other substances would display an unacceptable variance in refractive index.
 Refractive index is another analytical technique used to confirm the identity and purity of the essential oil.

 Combining the results of all these techniques enables the chemist to achieve a complete characterization of the essential oil.